verticalgmbh/business-designer-roadmap/README.md

 Every product or feature goes through a set of release phases, from early testing to general availability.

+* design: The feature is still in the functional and technical design process
 * development: Primarily for testing and feedback.
 Limited availability, requires pre-release agreement.
 Features still under heavy development, and subject to change.
-Not for production use, and no documentation, SLAs or support provided.
+Not for production use, and no documentation, SLAs or support provided

-* beta: Beta staging is currently not available but will be provided in the near future.
+* beta: Beta staging is currently not available but will be provided in the near future
 * production: Generally available to all customers.
-Ready for production use.
+Ready for production use

 # Roadmap stages